 Heart valves are 'doors' that control the flow of blood between the different chambers or parts of the heart.

-In general, valves can become “floppy” and allow blood to flow backwards or become “tight” thereby narrowing the space through which the blood can flow forward.
-There can also be a mixture of both:
+The heart valve can also become “tight” thereby narrowing the space through which the blood can flow forward.
+There can also be a mixture of both.
+In summary, two abnormal processes can occur:

 You could visit your family doctor who will take a detailed history, do a thorough physical examination and order the necessary tests.
 Your doctor may refer you to a cardiologist for further evaluation.
 The cardiologist may do an echocardiogram, a painless test using ultrasound, to help him look at your heart and its different structures.